AmityCo/Amity-Social-Cloud-UIKit-Web-OpenSource/CONTRIBUTE.md

 When creating a component, simply create a `Component.stories.js` file containing your storybook stories.
 More on how to write stories [here](https://storybook.js.org/docs/react/writing-stories/introduction).
 We have installed the plugins `controls` and `actions`, so make sure you use them wisely.

+## Debugging SDK

+### 1. Preparing eko-sdk

+1. `git checkout git@gitlab.com:upstra/web/sdk.git`
+2. `cd sdk`
+3. `npm install`
+4. `npm run build:prod`
+5. `npm link`
+6. Run `nvm current` and note which version of node you're running

+### 2. Linkage to Ui-Kit

+In your local upstra-uikit:

+1. `nvm use {version}` with the corresponding eko-sdk node version (from previous step ↑)
+2. `npm uninstall eko-sdk` (to uninstall npmjs.com version of eko-sdk)
+3. `npm link eko-sdk` (to link eko-sdk in node_modules to local build)
+4. `git checkout package*` (to silently cancel the linkage process in git)

+### 3. Running

+With this installation process done, whenever you make a modification in eko-sdk, simply run `npm run build:prod` and let ui-kit storybook rebuild itself after.
+You should see your modifications and console.log appear.

+### Bug when committing

+SDK currently runs and builds on nodejs v10.1 ; this can conflict with lint-staged and husky on ui-kit which are expecting a node version newer than 10.3 to run.
+Until this is fixed, you will have no choice but to switch node runtimes back and forth between a modern nodejs version and sdk's one.
+Refer to https://gitlab.com/upstra/web/sdk/-/merge_requests/44 for the progression of the resolution of this bug.

 ## Publishing

 The publication of the library is entirely automated and controlled by CI.
 To publish a version, the only necessary command is `npm version` with the according version increment, as per `semver` semantics (`major`, `minor`, `patch`). **The patches can be released freely but the minor and major must be approved by a project manager before release.**